GyroSuperintelligence/BabyLM/guides/Genetics.md

 * Canonical state indices and integer forms are mapped bidirectionally.
 * State transition tables (epistemology) and canonical-orbit (phenomenology) maps are generated and saved as part of the build process.

+**Phenomenological Equivalence:** Two states belong to the same phenomenological orbit if and only if they are mutually reachable through epistemic transformations.
+Formally, states a and b are equivalent iff there exist intron sequences σ₁, σ₂ such that a →σ₁ b and b →σ₂ a.
+The phenomenology map assigns to each state the minimal (by 48-bit integer value) member of its equivalence class.

 **Measurement Functions:**

 * **gyrodistance\_angular(T1, T2):** Computes the angular divergence (radians) between two states in tensor form, using cosine similarity in 48-dimensional space.